Meet the current and former fellows of Northwestern University's Feinberg School of Medicine, Department of Preventive Medicine.

 Faraz Ahmad, MD

-Dr. Faraz Ahmad is a senior fellow in cardiovascular disease at Northwestern University Feinberg School of Medicine.
-He graduated from the University of Chicago Pritzker School of Medicine with honors in 2009, and he completed his Internal Medicine Residency in the Leadership in Quality Track at the Hospital of the University of Pennsylvania in 2012.
+Dr. Faraz Ahmad graduated from the University of Chicago Pritzker School of Medicine with honors in 2009, and he completed his Internal Medicine Residency in the Leadership in Quality Track at the Hospital of the University of Pennsylvania in 2012.
 He formerly was a summer analyst at the Office of the National Coordinator for Health Information Technology, a researcher at The Advisory Board Company in Washington, DC, and an Albert Schweitzer Fellow.
-Dr. Ahmad’s work focuses on using informatics for epidemiological, health services, and comparative effectiveness research with a clinical focus on heart failure prevention and outcomes.
+Dr. Ahmad’s work focused on using informatics for epidemiological, health services, and comparative effectiveness research with a clinical focus on heart failure prevention and outcomes.
+Dr. Ahmad is currently a Fellow in Advanced Heart Failure and Transplant Cardiology, Division of Cardiology in the Department of Medicine, Northwestern University Feinberg School of Medicine.

 Michael Bancks, PhD